How to Make Great Levels in "Super Mario Maker 2"

 There are tons of dedicated players in the Super Mario Maker community, and thankfully, many of them are streamers and/or YouTubers.

-Players like GrandPOOBear, CarlSagan42, ryukahr, ★Maddy☆ (One of the people behind Celeste), BarbarousKing, com_poser, and Mario_Lab, just to name a few, make incredibly fun levels and some actually show off the process, and famous creators like Panga make the most insane levels you will ever see.
+Players like GrandPOOBear, CarlSagan42, ryukahr, ★Maddy☆ (One of the people behind Celeste), BarbarousKing, com_poser, and Mario_Lab, just to name a few, make incredibly fun levels and some even show off the process, and famous creators like Panga make the most insane levels you will ever see.

 GrandPOOBear, for example, created a level called "Tech Talk: Shell Jump Into Me", which is a level to help new players to learn complicated tricks with shells.
 It is a very difficult stage, but the feedback online has been overwhelmingly positive.
 People who have never performed such tricks before are now pulling them off with ease, and these shell jump disciples are now adding some of these tricks to their own stages.